Payum/Payum/Resources/doc/custom_action_usage.md

     More powerful method is to add a tag `payum.action` to action server.
 Payum will do the reset.
     You can define a `factory` attribute inside that tag.
-    In this case the action will be added to all payments created by requested factory.
+    In this case the action will be added to all gateways created by requested factory.

     ```yaml
     # app/config/config.yml

     payum:
-        payments:
+        gateways:
-            a_payment:
+            a_gateway:
                 a_factory: ~
     ```